pcast008/https-github.com-devslopes-solar-system-ts/README.md

 Note: If typescript, or your linter is failing you are failing too!
 If you see red in your sidebar FIX IT!!!!!
 ![DONT LET THIS HAPPEN BEFORE YOU SUBMIT](images/Screen%20Shot%202023-02-25%20at%2012.56.27%20PM.png)

+If you would like to check whether or not your types are all passing you can run `npm run check-types`

 ### DO NOT USE ANY!!!!

 If there is a spot where you think you may need the flexibility of any, use a generic, or an unknown instead.